Osmosis treatment in 5 steps [manual]

 Prevention is better than cure and we therefore recommend regularly checking both old and new boats for osmosis.
-That way, you can treat osmosis in time.
+That way, you can catch it early and treat osmosis in time.

 Requirements for an osmosis treatment